 The swollen brain expands in a downwards direction further injuring the brainstem (where the spinal cord and the brain connect) and this swelling results in brain death.

 How can the doctors tell when a person’s brain has died?

 A number of specific tests are performed to find out whether or not the brain is working.
 Two senior doctors will separately test the nerves in the brainstem The brain stem is important for life - it controls breathing, coughing, heart rate, blood pressure, response to pain and body temperature.

 For a child to be declared brain dead, the functions of the nerves to the brainstem are no longer working.
 There are times when some children may not be able to have all of these nerve tests performed.
 In these cases, perfusion scans are done to see if there is any blood flow to the brain.

 What happens after a person is confirmed to be brain dead?

 Once death has been confirmed, appropriate members of the medical team will speak with the family.
-In the setting of brain death it may be possible for the relatives or family to consider discussing organ donation with the doctors involved.
+At this stage the medical team will discuss the possibility of organ and tissue donation with the family.

-If organ donation is wanted then a donation specialist will provide information to families about what needs to happen, if donation is not an option the family wish to pursue or there are medical reasons why the person cannot be an organ donor, the medical staff will speak with the family about the timing of removing the ventilator.
+If the family is interested in discussing organ and tissue donation, then a donation specialist will give information to families about what needs to happen.
+If donation is not an option the family wishes to consider or there are medical reasons why the child cannot be an organ donor, the medical team will speak with the family about the timing of end of life care.